YarikChekin/ClosetCurator/README.md

 # ClosetCurator

-An intelligent iOS app that digitizes your closet and provides personalized outfit recommendations based on weather and style preferences.
+An intelligent iOS app that digitizes your closet and provides personalized outfit recommendations based on style preferences.

 ## Features